Crambeary/wellness_reflection/README.md

 GDPR compliance features

 - [x] Containerize the app
+- [x] Move the name to the header 'How are you lately, [name]?' when logged in
-- [ ] Demo mode - no account needed to generate wellness entries
+- [x] Demo mode - no account needed to generate wellness entries
 - [ ] Use Redux for State Management
+- [ ] Allow users to edit their name used in the wellness entries
+- [ ] Add a motivational quote generator
 - [ ] Setup a11y best practices
     - [ ] ARIA labels
     - [ ] Keyboard navigation